Sean M. Carroll: Career

 Carroll received his PhD in astronomy in 1993 from Harvard University, where his advisor was George B. Field.
 His dissertation was entitled Cosmological Consequences of Topological and Geometric Phenomena in Field Theories.
 He worked as a postdoctoral researcher at the Massachusetts Institute of Technology (MIT) and Kavli Institute for Theoretical Physics at the University of California, Santa Barbara, and as an assistant professor at the University of Chicago until 2006 when he was denied tenure.
 From 2006 until 2022, he was a Research Professor of Physics at California Institute of Technology.
-In 2022, he was named the Homewood Professor of Natural Philosophy at Johns Hopkins University, teaching in both the Department of Philosophy and The Department of Physics and Astronomy.
+In 2022, he was named the Homewood Professor of Natural Philosophy at Johns Hopkins University, teaching in both the Department of Philosophy and the Department of Physics and Astronomy.

 Carroll has a B.S. in astronomy, Astrophysics and Philosophy from Villanova University in Pennsylvania.

 In 2010, Carroll was elected fellow of the American Physical Society for "contributions to a wide variety of subjects in cosmology, relativity and quantum field theory, especially ideas for cosmic acceleration, as well as contributions to undergraduate, graduate and public science education".
 In 2014, he was awarded the Andrew Gemant Award by the American Institute of Physics for "significant contributions to the cultural, artistic or humanistic dimension of physics".
 In 2015, he was awarded a Guggenheim Fellowship.

-He is also a very prolific public speaker, hosting the podcast series Mindscape, which he describes as "Sean Carroll hosts conversations with the world's most interesting thinkers", and The Biggest Ideas in the Universe.
+Carroll hosts the podcast series Mindscape, and The Biggest Ideas in the Universe.
 He also delivers public speeches as well as getting engaged in public debates in wide variety of topics.

 Carroll has appeared on numerous television shows including The Colbert Report and Through the Wormhole.
 He also worked as a consultant in several movies like Avengers: Endgame and Thor: The Dark World.
 Besides consulting, Carroll worked as a voice actor in Earth to Echo.